-Jacob Tackmann Thomsen (above), pioneer in online data security with 25 years’ experience in payments fraud detection, is on a journey to give every human being access to the financial system.
+Jacob Tackmann Thomsen (below), pioneer in online data security with 25 years’ experience in payments fraud detection, is on a journey to give every human being access to the financial system.
 For free.

 To understand why, we must go back in time.
 In 2003, a cyclone hit Myanmar.
 Seeing the massive damages on television from his Copenhagen flat, Thomsen decided to donate money to help.
 But there was no way to send money directly to Myanmar.
 At that moment, Jacob decided to connect everyone in the world by making global instant payments possible.